skuma251/skuma251/README.md

 </div>

     - 🔭 I’m currently working on:
-      * Developing a PaaS application on AWS which recognize the face from a video.
+      - Developing a PaaS application on AWS which recognize the face from a video.
     - 🌱 I’m currently learning:
-      * Clould Computing
+      - Clould Computing
-      * Software Agility
+      - Software Agility
-      * Prolog
+      - Prolog
-    - 🐟 I started coding since 2013 as a Software Engineering major at RIT, focused on Software Usability.
+    - 🐟 I started coding since 2016 as a Software Engineer at Cognizant, focused on API and Integration.
-      * 🌐 Loved building things for the Web
+      - 🌐 Loved building things for the Web
-      * 📅 Fell in love with Scrum
+      - 📅 Fell in love with Scrum

 <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>